orgrinrt/str_extensions/README.md

 its logic (including
 lookahead/lookback), is more than 7 times slower than the `WordBoundResolverRegexless` variant, though should yield the most accurate results.

+> Note: The regex variants are optimized, and in addition the crate has two different focuses for optimizations with
+> the feature flags
+`optimize_for_cpu` and
+`optimize_for_memory`.
+This is mostly relevant for someone doing extreme and picky optimizations on a larger project,
+> otherwise one should stick to the defaults.
+The
+> default configuration for optimizations bring the heaviest one, `fancy_regex` variant, down from around the 40 micro
+> second range to its current ~2 micro second range (with the same system as for the above benchmark results).

 The official suggestion is to use `WordBoundResolverRegexless` (i.e neither `use_regex` nor `use_fancy_regex` features are enabled),